The people of the Peruvian Andes maintain their traditions in a way that much of the world has failed to.

 For nearly 10,000 years, communities have been producing Peruvian textiles, and the skill runs deep to the modern day.

 Just outside of Pisaq in the Amaru village, the carefully woven hats and ornate garments are the daily ware.

-On our recent community based tourism excursion to the Sacred Valley, first thing was first.
+On our recent community-based tourism excursion to the Sacred Valley to learn about Peruvian textile weaving, first thing was first.